jpfraneto/anky-agent-v1/README.md

 clients: ["twitter", "discord"]
 ```

+## Getting Started

-## Duplicate the .env.example template
+### Duplicate the .env.example file

 ```bash
 cp .env.example .env
 ```

-\* Fill out the .env file with your own values.
+\* Fill out the .env file with your own API keys and credentials.

 ### Add login credentials and keys to .env
 ```